 - Technological flexibility.
-Notwithstanding the desirability of industry-specific features, it is also useful to have SCADA systems that can work well in hybrid plant contexts, for example where solar is tied to battery storage.
+Notwithstanding the desirability of industry-specific features, it is also useful to have a SCADA system that works well in hybrid plant contexts, for example, where solar is tied to battery storage.

 In addition to these SCADA platform characteristics, you should pay attention to the following points during the design and installation phase of your solar plant: